n8n-io/n8n-eks-cluster/Readme.md

 - `n8n.storageSize`: This is the size of the persistent storage volumes.
 Defaults to 10 GB.
 - `n8n.concurrency`: This determines how many parallel executions an n8n worker would process at any time.
 Defaults to 20.
 - `resources.memoryLimit`: This is set as the maximum memory available to any container in the system.

+## Currently Not Implemented
+- **External Postgres**: This setup currently deploy postgres as a container in the same namespace as n8n.
+This setup is missing key things for the database like high-availability, automatic backups, automatic failover, etc. We highly recommend using RDS or some other mature postgres deployment mechanism for any production usage.
+- **Pod autoscaling**: Underlying EC2 setup already uses autoscaling groups, however the kubernetes deployments of n8n aren't using any autoscaling mechanism yet.
+Until this is implemented, the kubernetes deployments need to be manually scaled.
+- **Secrets management**: The example encryption Key for n8n, and the database credentials for postgres are defined in [n8n/values.yaml](n8n/values.yaml).
+If you chose to deploy this to production, you'd need to modify these values manually, and make sure to not check in these values into this git repo.
+We are evaluating adding support for [AWS secrets manager](https://aws.amazon.com/secrets-manager/) and/or [External Secrets Operator](https://external-secrets.io), but there is currently no ETA on this.
+- **Multi-main**: In the current setup, while worker and webhook deployments can scale, there is only one container running the main API that the frontend talks to to.
+To make sure that this API is highly available, we need to switch over to a multi-main mode.
+This is already implemented in core n8n, and is currently under heavy testing.
+Once we deem it ready for production usage, we'll update this repo.
+- **Binary Data Storage on S3**: N8N can store workflow binary data either on S3 or on a local filesystem.
+This repo currently uses local filesystem backed by kubernetes persistent volumes.
+This needs to change before we can support multi-main mode in this repo.
+- **Automatic Disaster Recovery**: This is out of scope for this repo.